Kristify/docs/docs/GettingStarted/installation.md

 **However**, The Turtle running Kristify should be **only accessable to the shop owner**, and not the customers!
 *Or else bad things can happen!*

+---

 This was step 1.
 Easy, right?
-After that, head other to the [configuration part](https://kristify.madefor.cc/d_configuration/).
-You will need to fill in all the data you just gathered *(like monitors'n stuff)* **and** your Krist wallet's name and private key in the [kristwallet format](https://docs.krist.dev/docs/wallet-formats.html#kristwallet-format)!

-If this is done too, you now only need to generate your products in the [**corresponding link here**](https://kristify.madefor.cc/e_product-spec/).
+But before you are done, you now have to generate the configuration and your products!

 The config.lua and products.lua files can be now placed in `<kristify_installation/data/`.
 And thats it!